nlitz88/f1tenth_particle_filter/README.md

 # Particle Filter Localization

 This code implements the MCL algorithm for the RACECAR.
+This particular fork adds the option to make the particle filter publish a map-->odom transformation, making it compliant with [ROS REP 105](https://www.ros.org/reps/rep-0105.html)--meaning that it won't demolish your ROS TF tree!
+I.e., this is basically just the original mit particle filter repository plus the features generously created by [@KevinGmelin](https://github.com/KevinGmelin) in [this pull request](https://github.com/mit-racecar/particle_filter/pull/9).

 [![YouTube Demo](./media/thumb.jpg)](https://www.youtube.com/watch?v=-c_0hSjgLYw)